 Melling Station Closure

-Melling Station will close from 24 December 2025 as construction of the Melling Transport Improvements for Te Wai Takamori o Te Awa Kairangi gets underway.
+Melling Station closed in December 2025 to make way for construction of the Melling Transport Improvements for Te Wai Takamori o Te Awa Kairangi gets underway.

-The station and its park-and-ride facilities are set to remain closed for around three years.
+The station and its park-and-ride facilities will remain closed for around three years.
 During this time, the Melling line will begin and end at Western Hutt.

 While the station is closed, the area will be redesigned to accommodate a safer, more resilient and accessible transport system in Lower Hutt.